RoryQo/Credit-Risk-Assesment-Mini-Project/README.md

 #### Description of Data
-Each entry represents a person who takes a credit by a bank.
+Each entry represents a person who takes a credit from a bank.
 Each person is classified as a good or bad credit risk according to the set of attributes
 ##### Features
 1. `Age` (numeric)
 2. `Sex` (text): male, female